Yourco Logo

 Reliable delivery, even in low-connectivity environments

-In business, office workers typically use email for everyday discussions about projects and sharing information like contracts, presentations, or files.
+In office environments, employees typically use email for everyday project discussions and to share information such as contracts, presentations, or files.
 For white-collar employees, email is essential for formal documentation and long-form communication that requires attachments, version control, or compliance tracking.
+Internal email benchmarks show an average open rate of around 64% for desk-based employees, a strong channel for workers who are regularly logged in.

-However, for frontline workers in industries like manufacturing and construction, email is far less practical.
-Many of these employees don’t have company-issued email addresses or regular access to a computer, making email an unreliable method for urgent updates.
-Instead, real-time communication tools like Yourco offer a more effective way to reach workers who are on the move, in the field, or on the production floor.
-Unlike email, texting through Yourco enables instant access to critical updates without requiring an internet connection or a dedicated email account.
+For frontline workers in industries such as manufacturing and construction, email is far less practical.
+Many of these employees do not have company-issued email addresses or regular access to a computer, which makes email an unreliable method for urgent updates.
+Real-time communication tools that run on SMS offer a more effective way to reach workers who are on the move, in the field, or on the production floor.

-For example, if there is a policy change that includes an attachment outlining the updates, email would be a logical choice for white-collar employees who can review and reference the document on their computers.
-However, for non-desk workers, a text message with a link to access the file later ensures they still receive the information without delay.
-Choosing texting as the primary means of professional communication in these environments ensures accessibility for all employees, not just those working at a desk.
+For example, when a policy change includes an attachment outlining the updates, email is a logical choice for white-collar employees who can review the document on their computers.
+For frontline workers, a text message with a link to access the file delivers the information without delay.

-ROI and Business Impact of Switching to Text-Based Communication
+ROI and Business Impact of Adding Text-Based Communication

 Bottom-Line Business Results